aritrakar/Python-Projects/README.md

 6. **Tic-Tac-Toe**: A Tic-Tac-Toe simulator implementing the Minimax algorithm (with and without Alpha-Beta pruning).

+7. **Weather**: Simple weather logger that logs the weather for Waterloo, Canada in a CSV file.

-7. **WhatsApp**: Simple webscraping projects automating WhatsApp Web.
+8. **WhatsApp**: Simple webscraping projects automating WhatsApp Web.